-To mitigate the impacts of positivity violations on causal effect estimation, a variety of methods, such as propensity score trimming, matching weights, and overlap weights, have been developed that modify the estimand to one whose target population has increased overlap to achieve estimators with reduced variance \citep{crump_dealing_2009,li_weighting_2013,yang_asymptotic_2018,li2018,li2019}.
-In fact, overlap weights \citep{li2018} do not require positivity at all by targeting the so-called `overlap population'; this result in an estimator with minimum asymptotic variance among weighted treatment effects under homoscedasticity.
-However, these methods target a population that is often substantially different than the original population of interest such that the corresponding treatment effect estimate may be misaligned with the original research question.
-Yet, a key benefit of causal effect estimation with observational data is the ability to evaluate causal effects in a meaningful population of interest (e.g., transporting effects) such that modifying the estimand is either undesirable or challenging to interpret.
-Furthermore, the corresponding estimators are biased for the original estimand when there is treatment effect heterogeneity.
-Modified treatment policy estimands result in improved estimator performance by defining an entirely different estimand arrived at by imagining modifications to treatment \citep{kennedy_nonparametric_2019}.
-While these estimators tend to perform well, these modified treatments tend to be more challenging to conceptualize than binary treatments.
+To mitigate the impacts of positivity violations on causal effect estimation, a variety of methods, such as propensity score trimming, matching weights, and overlap weights, have been developed that modify the estimand and corresponding target population to achieve estimators with reduced variance \citep{crump_dealing_2009,li_weighting_2013,yang_asymptotic_2018,li2018,li2019}.
+In fact, overlap weights \citep{li2018} do not require positivity by targeting the so-called ``overlap population''; this results in an estimator with minimum asymptotic variance among weighted treatment effects under homoscedasticity.
+While these methods achieve reduced estimator variance, they target a population that is modified from the original population of interest such that the corresponding treatment effect estimate may be misaligned with the original research question.
+Yet, a key benefit of causal effect estimation with observational data is the ability to evaluate causal effects in a meaningful population of interest such that modifying the estimand is often either undesirable or challenging to interpret.
+Furthermore, these estimators are inconsistent for the original estimand when there is treatment effect heterogeneity.
+Modified treatment policy estimands result in improved estimator performance by defining an entirely different estimand arrived at by imagining modifications to the natural value of treatment \citep{kennedy_nonparametric_2019}.
+While the corresponding estimators perform well, these modified treatment policies do not always answer the original research question.